bird-house/birdhouse-docs/docs/source/tutorial/birdhouse_ecosystem.rst

 Set up a birdhouse ecosystem server
 ===================================

-If you are already familliar with installing single standalone WPS (follow the installation guides in the documentations of e.g. emu), then you are ready to set up a birdhouse containing flyingpigeon (providing scientific analyses methods), malleefowl (to search and fetch data) and the pheonix (a graphic interface for a web browser).
+If you are already familliar with installing single standalone WPS (follow the installation guides in the documentations of e.g. emu), then you are ready to set up a birdhouse containing flyingpigeon (providing scientific analyses methods), malleefowl (to search and fetch data) and the pheonix (a graphic interface for a web browser including a WMS).

 general remarks:
 ..................

-Check the ref:`requirements`_ of your system!
+| Check the ref:`requirements`_ of your system!
-The installation is done as **normal user**, root rights are not required.
+| The installation is done as **normal user**, root rights are not required.

 clone the repositories from gitHub: